uwspstar/FullStack/AWS-Certification/Quiz-Practice/ES3.md

 # ES3
+- The File Gateway presents a file interface that enables you to store files as objects in Amazon S3 using the industry-standard NFS and SMB file protocols, and access those files via NFS and SMB from your datacenter or Amazon EC2, or access those files as objects with the S3 API.
+- with Cached Volumen Gateway, you store your data in Amazon Simple Storage Service (Amazon S3) and retain a copy of frequently accessed data subsets locally. we can take incremental backups, called snapshots of the storage volume in S3.
+All gateway data and snapshot data for cached volumes is stored in Amazon S3 and encrypted at rest using server-side encryption (SSE).
+However, you can't access this data with the Amazon S3 API or other tools such as the Amazon S3 Management Console.
+- with stored volumes, you store the entire set of volume data on-premises and store periodic point-in-time backups (snapshots) in AWS.
+In this model, your on-premises storage is primary, delivering low-latency access to your entire dataset.
+AWS storage is the backup that you can restore in the event of a disaster in your data center.

+- AWS provides strong consistency for DynamoDB, not for S3
+- EFS provides read-after-write consistency.
+- Eventual consistency is for overwrite PUTS and DELETES.
+- Amazon S3 provides read-after-write consistency for PUTS of new objects in your S3 bucket in all regions with one caveat.
+The caveat is that if you make a HEAD or GET request to the key name (to find if the object exists) before creating the object, Amazon S3 provides eventual consistency for read-after-write
+- Amazon S3 offers eventual consistency for overwrite PUTS and DELETES in all regions.
+- AWS does not provide strong consistency for DELETES.
 - Storage class property is at object level, not at bucket level.
 Following are different storage classes.
 - metadata is at object level property, not bucket level.For detailed information on object metadata